No booking fees on the app

 London Paddington to Newport (South Wales) train travel guide

-Taking the train from London Paddington to Newport (South Wales) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Paddington, you can arrive at Newport (South Wales) in just 1h 33m, making it a quick and convenient option for travelling between these two places.
+The train journey from London Paddington to Newport (South Wales) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London Paddington, you can get to Newport (South Wales) in just 1h 29m, making it an ideal and convenient choice for travelling between them.

 Planning and booking